Causal Inference with Groupwise Matching: Inference for Synthetic Control with Differencing

-where $\Lambda_{i}$ is defined as in Scenario A, but, conditional on $G_i$, $\tilde{\Lambda}_{i} \sim N(\tilde{m}_{G_i}, I_8)$ and
+where $\Lambda_{i}$ is defined as in Scenario A, but, conditional on $G_i$, $\tilde{\Lambda}_{i} \sim N(\tilde{m}_{G_i}, I_3)$, and

-and $w^{\mathsf{OUT}} = [0, \ldots, 0, -0.3, 0.4, 0.9]$, with $K-3$ zeros.
+with $w^{\mathsf{OUT}} = [0, \ldots, 0, -0.3, 0.4, 0.9]' \in \mathbf{R}^K$.
 In this case, we allow individual factor loadings to be drawn from different distributions between pre- and post-treatment periods so that weights for control groups cannot be estimated by SCD using pre-treatment data.

-The results from this baseline setting are reported in Table \ref{table:simulation_results_newOG}.
-When the number of donor groups increases, the accuracy of the estimators in terms of the MAD deteriorates both for SCD and DID in Scenario A. Note that in Scenario A, we have $w_P^{\mathsf{SCD}} = w_P^{\mathsf{DID}}$, and both designs generate consistent estimator of $\theta_{T^*}^*$ and the confidence intervals are asymptotically valid as $n \to \infty$.
-As the number of the groups increases, the estimation error of the weights accumulates.
-This explains the performance deterioration as $K$ increases from 10 to 40.
-When $T$ increases, the performance remains the similar.
-This primarily because our design is a panel design.
-If it was a repeated cross-section design, the observations are independent across time and the accuracy would have increased as $T$ increased.
-The empirical coverage probability of DID and SCD shows conservativeness.
+The simulation results from this baseline setting are reported in Table \ref{table:simulation_results_newOG}.
+Inference results for SCD are based on the Bonferroni approach detailed in Algorithm \ref{alg:confidence_intervals 1}.
+In all scenarios, when the number of donor groups $K$ increases (keeping fixed $T$ and $n$), the accuracy of the estimators in terms of MAD deteriorates for both SCD and DID.
+In particular, in Scenario A, we have $w^{\mathsf{SCD}} = w^{\mathsf{DID}}$, so both designs generate a consistent estimator of $\theta_{T^*}^*$ and the confidence intervals are asymptotically valid as $n \to \infty$.
+As the number of groups increases, the estimation error of the weights accumulates.
+This explains the performance deterioration as $K$ increases from 10 to 30.
+When $T$ increases, the performance of SCD in terms of MAD remains similar, while confidence intervals become narrower.\footnote{Since the simulation includes only one post-treatment period, an increase in $T$ reflects an increase in the number of pre-treatment periods.} This pattern arises primarily because our setting is a panel design.
+In a repeated cross-section setting, the observations are independent across time and the accuracy would have increased as $T$ increased.
+The empirical coverage probability of DID and SCD shows conservativeness in this scenario, whereas CS-DID produces confidence bands that are, on average, 24\% narrower than those obtained with SCD.

 In Scenario B, our simulation design is chosen so that PTA fails but SMC holds at $\lambda^{\mathsf{unif}}$.
-As expected, the performance of SCD fares reasonably well, whereas DID exhibits larger MAD and low coverage probability.
-In Scenario C, we consider an opposite setting, that is, PTA holds but the stability of the weights fail.
-In this case, DID gives a consistent estimate of $\theta_{T^*}^*$ whereas SCD fails.
-This is also reflected in the simulation results in terms of MAD and the empirical coverage probabilities.
-The performance of SCD in Scenario C appears still better than that of DID in Scenario B, yet, we believe this is largely due to our simulation design.
+As expected, in this case we find that SCD outperforms DID in terms of MAD, and it also exhibits some conservativeness as in Scenario A. In Scenario C, we consider an opposite setting, that is, PTA holds but the stability of the weights fails.
+In this case, only DID provides a consistent estimate of $\theta_{T^*}^*$.
+As a result, DID displays a smaller MAD than SCD.
+The performance of SCD in Scenario C still appears better than that of DID in Scenario B. However, we believe this difference is largely driven by the simulation design.